jimmymarks/jimmymarks.github.io/illustration.md

     description: A logo done for the NCBA; two "happy little trees", celebrating their friendship
     media: Ink on paper, colored digitally (Photoshop)
 ---

-Here are some illustrations I have done.
-I can do some for you!
-Doodle bop beetle ban